Charles Monck, 4th Viscount Monck: Early life

-Charles Stanley Monck was born in Templemore, Ireland on 10 October 1819, which was part of the United Kingdom of Great Britain and Ireland at the time.
-He was the son of Charles Monck, 3rd Viscount Monck, and his wife Bridget née Willington.
-His paternal grandparents were Charles Monck, 1st Viscount Monck and the former Anne Quin.
-After his uncle, Henry Monck, 1st Earl of Rathdowne (and 2nd Viscount), died without male heirs (but was father to nine girls), the earldom became extinct and the late earl’s younger brother (Charles Stanley's father Charles) became the 3rd Viscount.
+Charles Stanley Monck was born in Templemore, County Tipperary, Ireland.
+He was the son of Charles Monck and his wife Bridget née Willington.
+His father was the younger son of Charles Monck, 1st Viscount Monck and the former Anne Quin.
+After his grandfather's death in 1802, the viscountcy had been inherited by his father's elder brother, Henry Monck, who in 1822 was further created Earl of Rathdowne.
+However, in 1848, Lord Rathdowne died without male heirs (albeit with many daughters), the earldom became extinct, and Monck's father succeeded as 3rd Viscount.
 His maternal grandparents were John Willington of Killoskehan Castle in Barnane, and the former Bridget Butler (daughter of Theobald Butler of Knocka Castle in Drom).

 Career

-Monck obtained a law degree from Trinity College, Dublin.
-He married his cousin Elizabeth Monck in 1844, and in 1849 he inherited his father's title of Viscount Monck.
-In 1852 he was elected MP for Portsmouth, and from 1855 to 1858 he served as Lord of the Treasury under Lord Palmerston.
+Monck obtained a law degree from Trinity College Dublin.
+He married his cousin Lady Elizabeth Monck (one of Lord Rathdowne's daughters) in 1844, and in 1849 he inherited his father's title as 4th Viscount Monck.
+In 1852 he was elected MP for Portsmouth (as an Irish peer, he had no seat in the House of Lords), and from 1855 to 1858 he served as Lord of the Treasury under Lord Palmerston.

 Governor General of Canada

 In 1861, he was appointed Governor General of British North America as well as Governor of the Province of Canada.
 Lord and Lady Monck and their children came to Canada, but they did not remain throughout his term of office as Governor General of Canada.
 The family resided at Spencerwood in Quebec during most of their stay in Canada.

 During this time, the Canadian colonies were beginning to organise themselves into a confederation.
 The American Civil War had just broken out, and the Trent Affair caused diplomatic tension between the United States and Britain.
 The Canadian government was eager to gain some measure of independence during this turbulent period.
 The Quebec Conference, the Charlottetown Conference, and the London Conference, at which the details of confederation were discussed, all took place during Monck's time as governor.
 Monck supported the idea, and worked closely with John A. Macdonald, George Brown, George-Étienne Cartier, and Étienne-Paschal Taché, who formed the "Great Coalition" in 1864.

-In 1866, Viscount Monck became a peer with the title Baron Monck.
+In 1866, Monck was created a peer of the United Kingdom with the title Baron Monck, which gave him a seat in the House of Lords.
 When the Canadian colonies became a semi-independent confederation the next year, Monck became the country's first Governor General.
 Monck was also responsible for establishing Rideau Hall as the residence of the Governor General in Ottawa.

 Later life

-In 1869, Monck was succeeded by John Young, 1st Baron Lisgar.
+In 1869, Monck was succeeded by Sir John Young (later Lord Lisgar).
 He returned home to Ireland, where he became Lord Lieutenant of Dublin in 1874.